 Sources of Yonkers, New York Drinking Water

 Where does Yonkers, NY get its water from?
 Yonkers gets its drinking water from 19 reservoirs and three controlled lakes spread across a nearly 2,000-square- mile watershed.
 The watershed is not located in New York City, but rather upstate, in portions of the Hudson Valley and Catskill Mountains that are as far as 125 miles north of the City.
-A map of the watershed and reservoirs can be found on the inside of the front cover of this report.
 The New York City Water Supply System, Public Water System Identification Number (PWSID) NY7003493, consists of three individual water supplies called the Catskill/Delaware supply, located in Delaware, Greene, Schoharie, Sullivan, and Ulster counties; the Croton supply, New York City’s original upstate supply, in Putnam, Westchester, and Dutchess counties; and a groundwater supply in southeastern Queens.
 Although the Department of Environmental Protection (DEP) has a permit to operate the groundwater supply, water from that system has not been delivered to customers in many years.